JoseMoncada91/deep-learning-challenge/README.md

 The model was optimized for improved accuracy compared to the initial baseline model.

+I've included in GitHub a Word document with the report named Report on the Neural Network Model.docx.

 Contact

-For any questions or clarifications, please reach out to Jose Moncada.
+For any questions or clarifications, please reach out to Jose Moncada